Software and Computing engineering

-The 1st academic year centres around teaching core fundamental areas starting with an "adjustment semester" tailored to the students' background.
+The 1st academic year focuses on teaching core fundamental areas starting with an « adjustment semester » tailored to the students' background.

-The 2rd year is dedicated to the study of standard computer engineering core techniques.
+The 2rd year is dedicated to the study of standard computer science core techniques.

 The 3rd year offers students a chance to further their training abroad, work in research, management or TIC-santé (Health information technology) and pursue opportunities in the fields of: